mhesfahani97/DigiNext-DevOps-BootCamp/Task_1/README.md

 # Task 1: VMs and Networks Adventures 🏰

 Welcome to Task 1's kingdom of VMs and Networks magic!
-In this folder, we've got 4 subfolders that will take us on an adventure through VMs and Networks.
+In this folder, we've got two subfolders that will take us on an adventure through VMs and Networks.

 ## Subfolders Overview 📂